MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-capacity-planning.md

 </tbody>
 </table>

-## <a href="" id="---------app-v-5-1-streaming-capacity-planning-recommendations"></a> App-V Streaming Capacity Planning Recommendations
+## App-V streaming capacity planning recommendations

 Computers running the App-V client stream the virtual application package from the streaming server.
 Round trip response time is measured on the computer running the App-V client, and is the time taken to stream the entire package.

-**Important**
+>[!IMPORTANT]
-The following list identifies the main factors to consider when setting up the App-V streaming server:
+>The following list identifies the main factors to consider when setting up the App-V streaming server:

   * The number of clients streaming application packages simultaneously from a single streaming server.
   * The size of the package being streamed.
   * The available network bandwidth in your environment between the client and the streaming server.

 <table>
 <colgroup>